 For each item of proof put into evidence by documentation or testimony, the other spouse has the right to disprove the claims, challenge any documents or testimony and put in their own documents and testimony to defend the claims.
 In addition, if the spouse seeking the annulment has continued to live with the other spouse after they found out about the problem(s), the spouse will be deemed to have “confirmed” the marriage and annulment will not be granted.

 Lastly, if the spouse bringing the action has been guilty of some fraud or lie that goes to the core of the marriage relationship, annulment will not be granted.

-If you need to discuss a court action for annulment, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss a court action for annulment, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.